-I'm a fifth–generation, Southern California, native expatriate.
-And I talk about that as if it were normal.
-I am overeducated, underpaid, and always driving.
-I live with my three cats: the inside cat, the outside cat and the emergency back–up cat.
+I'm a fourth–generation, Southern California native, and I talk about that as if it were normal.
+I am over-educated, underpaid, and always driving.
+I live with my three cats: the inside cat, the outside cat, and the emergency back–up cat.
 Mine is a happy warm home, especially when the air conditioning is busted.

-My humorous stories, columns, and books, (well . . . my book) have been published in private presses and in academia.
+My humorous stories, columns, and books on many subjects have been published in general fiction, nonfiction, and in academia.
 I am told that my writing has graced the walls of the finest toilets in this country.
 Yet, I am a woman of mystery.
-My essays are usually penned in pseudonyms—in names of strangers from phone books (small strangers, big phone books.)
+Many of my writing pieces are penned in pseudonyms—using names of strangers from phone books (small strangers, big phone books.)

-In my life I have the distinction of actually surviving the raising of two teenagers.
-Doctors tell me that most of my hair will grow back.
+In my life, I have the distinction of actually surviving the raising of two teenagers.
+Doctors tell me that most of my hair will eventually grow back.

-Shrewd also in my financial dealings, I bought Twinkies when they were up and Ho Ho's when they were sliding.
+Shrewd also in my financial dealings, I bought Ho Ho's when they were up and Snowballs when they were sliding.
 In addition, The National Science Foundation pays all my bills as a token of their appreciation for everything I've done for them.

 Every Tuesday I reinvent the wheel, all of my spices are alphabetized, and I know where most of my socks are.
 I am starved for affection, a master at hopscotch, and I am wanted in five states.